-Beyond the portals mentioned above, there are also a number of websites and portals that are explicitly geared towards artists.
+Beyond the portals mentioned above, there are also a number of websites and portals that are explicitly geared towards artists and creatives.

-The initiative Syrisches Haus provides possibilities for exchange and networking between Syrian migrants and refugees, including artists.
+The initiative Syrisches Haus provides possibilities for exchange and networking between Syrian migrants and refugees, including artists and creatives.

 Another example is the regional specialist platform Willkommenskultur‐hamburg.de.
-It lists numerous offerings for refugees in Hamburg, including offerings aimed at refugee artists: Angebote für geflüchtete Künstler.
+It lists numerous offerings for refugees in Hamburg, including offerings aimed at refugee artists and creatives: Angebote für geflüchtete Künstler.
 The information is in German; an English summery of the website can be found here.

 Several universities in Germany now offer advice and study programs for refugees:

-As a portal for internationally mobile artists, the website www.touring-artists.info also offers information for people engaged in the arts and cultural sector who come to Germany after fleeing their own countries:
+As a portal for internationally mobile artists and creatives, the website www.touring-artists.info also offers information for people engaged in the arts and cultural sector who come to Germany after fleeing their own countries:

-What are the conditions for artistic work in Germany?
+What are the conditions for artistic and creative work in Germany?
 Which legal and administrative requirements must be taken into consideration?

 The Cultural Landscape Germany section also offers an introduction to the history, development, and current state of the visual arts and performing arts sectors, as well as lists of educational institutions, relevant locations and institutions, etc.

-What funding opportunities are available for projects by artists coming to Germany?
+What funding opportunities are available for projects by artists or creatives coming to Germany?

 The extensive Funding database and the Residencies section list numerous German and international funding and residency programs, which promote the international mobility of people engaged in the arts and cultural sector.